nextcloud/all-in-one/readme.md

 You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.

-Be aware though that these locations will not be covered by the built-in backup solution!
+Be aware though that these locations will not be covered by the built-in backup solution - but you can add further Docker volumes and host paths that you want to back up after the initial backup is done.

 **Please note:** If you can't see the type "local storage" in the external storage admin options, a restart of the containers from the AIO interface may be required.